Citation, DOI, disclosures and article data

 Ultrasound demonstrates a well-circumscribed mass with echogenicity similar to the rest of the kidney.
 Occasionally a central scar may be visible 5.

-- two distinct segmental enhancements in the corticomedullary phase which enhancement inverses in the nephrogenic phase 9
+two distinct regions of differing segmental enhancement in the corticomedullary phase, with the enhancement pattern inverting during the nephrogenic phase

 Typical signal characteristics include: